NC State Extension Publications

 Along with their predatory behavior, there are a few other issues with flatworms concerning human and animal health.
 The first is that at least two members of the hammerhead genus Bipalium (B. kewense and B. adventitum) are the first land invertebrates known to produce tetrodotoxin, the same potent toxin produced by pufferfish.
 This toxin is thought to help them overcome prey and also defend them and their eggs from predators.
 There is very little information about the toxin’s effects on humans, but it is likely minimal unless the worms are ingested in quantities.
 After handling these worms, it is advised to wash hands thoroughly.

 The second potentially negative health aspect is that some species can carry the infective stages of the rat lungworm (Angiostrongylus cantonensis), an internal parasite.
-Although infections are possible, this is a very rare occurrence especially in North Carolina.
+Although infections are possible if the worms are eaten, this is a very rare occurrence especially in North Carolina.
 Furthermore, other local snails, slugs and other invertebrates are known to carry this parasite.

 Management